Categories

 Needless to say, the evangelicals wrote me off, and all other dogmas never trusted me.

-Ever since then, I had little Christian fellowship, few Christian friends, but this new approach made me free, free to distinguish “Truth” from error wherever I saw it, even in the evangelical theology!
-And, in time, I found a number of errors in it as well as in every other dogma…
+Ever since then, I had little Christian fellowship and few Christian friends, but this new approach made me free, free to distinguish “Truth” from error wherever I saw it, even in the protestant theology!
+The Baptist and Brethren churches proved to be closest to the Truth of the bible than all other denominations, but still not perfect, if you ask me.

 “Truth” on the many topics of the bible is not found easily.